LucasBehrendt/tech-blog/README.md

   - ID and time of creation is given automatically.

-  - Users can choose an email adress and write an inquiry, while author is automatically set to the signed in users ID.
+  - Users can choose an email adress and write an inquiry, while user is automatically set to the signed in users ID.

 ### Wireframes